Lrich7/AZ-900-Azure-Fundamentals-/notes/day-01-cloud-concepts.md

 **Provider infrastructure**

 * No Capital expenditures (CAPEX) to scale UP
-* Quick Provisioning and Deprovisioning
+* Quick Provisioning and Deprovisioning.
-* Pay ONLY for what you USE
+* Pay ONLY for what you USE.
-* Built, controlled and maintained by Provider
+* Built, controlled and maintained by Provider.
 * **MANAGED BY:** Cloud provider.
 * **GENERAL PUBLIC ACCESS**